awsdocs/aws-codedeploy-user-guide/doc_source/integrations-aws-elastic-load-balancing.md

 1. In the `appspec.yml` for the application revision, provide instructions for AWS CodeDeploy to run the `register_with_elb.sh` script during the **ApplicationStart** event and the `deregister_from_elb.sh` script during the **ApplicationStop** event\.

-1. If the instance is part of an Auto Scaling group, you can skip this step\.
+1. If the instance is part of an Amazon EC2 Auto Scaling group, you can skip this step\.

    In the `common_functions.sh` script:
    + If you are using the [Classic Load Balancer](https://github.com/awslabs/aws-codedeploy-samples/tree/master/load-balancing/elb), specify the names of the Elastic Load Balancing load balancers in `ELB_LIST=""`, and make any changes you need to the other deployment settings in the file\.